gomolygo/HEMA-rulebook-hun/teszt/Referee_test-answers.md

     1. Point for the attacker based on Vor.
 7. In a longsword bout, one of the fencers starts a simple cut to the opponent's head.
 The opponent retreats from the lunging opponent, while starting his own cut.
 Both cuts hit, with little difference.
 What kind of points should be assigned?
     1. Point for the attacker based on Vor
+8. In a longsword bout, fencer 'A' performs a step-and-lunge continuously, and hits his opponent with a regular simple attack.
+The fencer 'B' sees the approaching opponent, and starts a lunge at the same time as 'A' lunges.
+Both hit.
+What is the call?
+    9. Point for the attack with step-lunge
+8. In a longsword bout, fencer 'A' and fencer 'B' perform attacks with step-and-lunge simultaneously without significant difference.
+Both hit.
+What is the call?
+    9. Simultaneous hit, point for both.
+8. In a longsword bout, fencer 'A' and fencer 'B' perform attacks with step-and-lunge simultaneously.
+'A' is still looking for the right opening, and only extends their arm in the last moment, while B goes straight for a simple attack.
+Both hit.
+What is the call?
+    9. Attack on preparation, point for B.
+8. In a longsword bout, fencer 'A' starts an attack with step-and-lunge, but on seeing the opponent 'B's movement, get cautious in the midst of its execution, causing them to break the movement, lift their weapon back, and continue attacking afterward.
+The fencer 'B' retreats, stops to provoke 'A's attack and threaten with counter action, and when 'B' sees 'A' faltering, 'B' starts his own attack with a lunge.
+Both hit.
+What is the call?
+    9. A's attack failed, point for B's attack.
 8. A fencer asks the referee to explain his judgment of the last assault.
 What should the referee do?
     1. Explain the judgment clearly and calmly.
 If the fencer provides information that changes the picture, consider it, and give the final analysis.
 Ask fencer if they want a video check, if they insist.
 9. A coach asks the referee to explain his judgment of the last assault.
 What should the referee do?